pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 }
 ```

-This can be powerful, but it does come with some downsides.
+This be powerful, yet it does come with some downsides.
 Because the underlying data is
 type-erased, SwiftUI has decided to not expose much API on the data type.
 For example, the only
-things you can do with a path are append data to the end of it, as seen above, or remove data
+things thou do with a path are append data to the end of it, as seen above, or remove data
 from the end of it:

 ```swift